Buscar Close Search

 Procedures

-4. Following the AAC’s receipt and review of the request for accommodations and required documentation, the AAC shall determine
+4. Following the Academic Accommodation Committee’s receipt and review of the request for accommodations and required documentation, the AAC shall determine

 • If the student meets the definition of an individual with a disability; and If the requested accommodation is reasonable.

 • If approved, the AAC shall design, implement and monitor an individual accommodation plan for a student with a disability in compliance with the Americans with Disabilities Act.
-Students requesting accommodations will receive responses to their requests in writing from the one of the Student ADA Coordinators.
+Students requesting accommodations will receive responses to their requests in writing from the Director of Accommodation Services.

 5. Temporary or interim accommodations may be granted by the AAC for a specified period of time pending full consideration of the accommodations request.